Estimated new cases and deaths from laryngeal cancer in the United States in 2024:[1]

 Evidence (chemotherapy):

-Immunotherapy (inhibitor of the programmed death-ligand 1 [PD-L1] pathway) can be used after platinum-based failure in the metastatic or locally recurrent setting.[9,10]
+Immunotherapy (inhibitor of the programmed death-ligand 1 [PD-L1] pathway) can be used after platinum-based failure in patients with metastatic or locally recurrent disease.[9,10]

-Pembrolizumab is a monoclonal antibody and an inhibitor of the programmed death (PD-1) pathway.
-There are two studies evaluating pembrolizumab in patients with incurable metastatic or recurrent head and neck squamous cell carcinoma.
+Pembrolizumab is a monoclonal antibody and an inhibitor of the programmed death-1 (PD-1) pathway.
+Studies have evaluated pembrolizumab in patients with incurable metastatic or recurrent head and neck squamous cell carcinoma (SCC).

 Evidence (pembrolizumab as first-line therapy):

-The primary end points were OS and PFS.
+The primary end points were overall survival (OS) and progression-free survival (PFS).
 Progression was defined as radiographically confirmed disease progression or death from any cause, whichever came first, in the intention-to-treat population.

-Pembrolizumab plus a platinum and fluorouracil is an appropriate first-line treatment for patients with metastatic or recurrent head and neck squamous cell carcinoma.
-Pembrolizumab monotherapy is an appropriate first-line treatment for patients with PD-L1–positive metastatic or recurrent head and neck squamous cell carcinoma.
+Pembrolizumab plus a platinum and 5-FU is an appropriate first-line treatment for patients with metastatic or recurrent head and neck SCC.
+Pembrolizumab monotherapy is an appropriate first-line treatment for patients with PD-L1–positive metastatic or recurrent head and neck SCC.
+These results were confirmed at a longer median follow-up of 45 months (interquartile range, 41.0–49.2).[12]

 Evidence (pembrolizumab after progression on platinum-based treatment):

-Nivolumab is a fully human immunoglobulin G4 (IgG4) anti–PD-1 monoclonal antibody.
+Nivolumab is a fully human immunoglobulin G4 anti–PD-1 monoclonal antibody.

 Salvage after previous combined total laryngectomy and radiation therapy is poor.